friends-of-freeswitch/switchio/docs/usage.rst

 App Loading
 ***********
-Switchy apps are loaded using :py:meth:`switchy.observe.Client.load_app`.
+Switchy apps are loaded using :py:meth:`switchy.api.Client.load_app`.
 Each app is referenced by it's appropriate name (if none is provided) which allows for the appropriate callback lookups to be completed by the `EventListener`.